akohta/emf_mie_ms/README.md

    The beam datafile "ipw.txt" (plane wave is defined) and the sphere datafile "msphr.txt" (radius 2.5 water droplet is defined) are used.
    This executable calcluates Mie coefficients, outputs them to binary file with the specified file name.
    This program searches for a sphere datafile in current directory using the default datafile name "msphr.txt".
+   As a simple representation of the analysis model, the nodes used for the surface integral are output as point cloud data.
+   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" ( using Paraview ).

 3. type './example1.out' with a argument of datafile name.
    For example, './example1.out ex.dat'.